prateekme70/atoum/README.markdown

 ### Error: Constant __COMPILER_HALT_OFFSET__ already defined /path/to/mageekguy.atoum.phar

 This error comes from the fact the *atoum* PHAR archive is included in at least one place within your code, using `include` or `require`.
-To fix this problem, you just need to include the archive by using only `include_once` or `require_once`, in order to ensure it is not included several times.